Guercif: Growing olives in the city

 According to the regional directorate of agriculture, the area planted with olive trees in Guercif moved from 5400 hectares to 18,000 hectares during the period from the 1998-1997 agricultural season to the 2009–08 season, with an annual growth of approximately 1150 hectares.
 The production of olive oil in the Guercif region increased during the same period by 6738 tons, as estimates of the current production approached 30 thousand tons, 80 percent of which was converted into tinners and 20 percent to extract olive oil.
 It is expected that the cultivation of olive trees will grow under the Millennium Challenge Account program and the Green Morocco Plan.
 The state subsidy for the acquisition of olive trees is 80 percent of its price.

 Climate

 Sport

 Football and handball are the most popular sports among the residents and youth of the city.
 The city of Guercif is represented by the Hassania Guercif football team (HG) and practiced in the amateur division.
 The handball team is considered one of the strongest clubs in Morocco in recent years.

 Notable people

 Allal bin Abdullah was born in the city of Guercif, in the Hawara tribe of Rahu.

+Popular streamer Pokimane was born in Guercif.